Close

 • and more…

-The goals of OYAP are:
+Goals of OYAP

 • To provide students with the opportunity to start training in a skilled trade while completing the requirements for an Ontario Secondary School Diploma.